lreynolds188/ATechSol/docs/about/BraveSearch.md

 [<img alt="Brave Search Preview" src="/img/BraveSearch.png" />](https://brave.com/search/)

-To find out more about this search engine or signup for early access you can visit their website [here](https://brave.com/search/).
+To find out more about this search engine or sign up for early access you can visit their website [here](https://brave.com/search/).